Build-9/Hytale-Example-Project/README.md

 - [ ] Crafting reciepe design for all QuickAccessUnrestricted items

 ##### Low Priority (No set order)
+- [ ] Allow swap item to/from Selected hotbar instead of specific value
 - [ ] Creative mode tab settings
 - [ ] Add animation to using item
 - [ ] Implement other QuickAccessItemTypes